 Colors: Blue and Yellow

 Along with River Plate, Boca is one of the titans of Argentine football.
 With a glittering history and huge fan base, the club and its stadium, the Bombonera, are world famous.
 Based in the poor, but colorful neighborhood of La Boca, the team inspires a multitude of fanatical supporters.
-Boca fans place more importance on guts and commitment from their players than displays of pretty football.
-For them, Boca Juniors is not just a football club, it’s a way of life.
+While Boca Jrs. has never been relegated from Division A, fans place more importance on guts and commitment from their players than displays of pretty football.
+Boca Jrs was the first team to win the new Super League trophy.
+For their fans, Boca Juniors is not just a football club, it’s a way of life.

 Arch Rivals: River